david-boles/papier_libere/README.md

 - All image processing happens locally in a web worker to keep the React UI snappy.
 Google's Firebase is currently used for authentication and eventually cloud storage solutions will be supported as destinations for exporting scans.
 - Works great on mobile! (internet is currently required despite caching)
 - New document formats can be quite easily added.
-- Bicubic adaptive white balance adjusts for partial shading of the scan but preserves colors.
+- Bicubic adaptive white balance adjusts for partial shading of the scan while preserving colors.
 - Formats can include markable icons (eventually to be used for categorization).
 - Scannable paper can be printed at home and relatively limited tooling and marginal costs are required to produce your own notebooks!
 Along with this comes the ability to customize your pages; I went with dots, clean black borders, and a selection of Google's material icons, but the scanning process is quite tolerant to changes!
 - QR codes and markable icons are regenerated after a scan so that you can print out documents later, edit them, and then re-scan and re-categorize them with ease.